upavadi/tng-wp-login/README.md

 ------------

 ## **Introduction**
-This widget replicates the Wordpress login/log out task and also logs into TNG ( The Next Generation of Genealogy Sitebuilding )](http://www.tngsitebuilding.com/).
+This widget replicates the Wordpress login/log out task and also logs into TNG, [The Next Generation of Genealogy Sitebuilding](http://www.tngsitebuilding.com/).
 - Adds a Registration Form which may replace the Wordpress registration form by deselecting 'Membership>Anyone can register' in Wordpress Dashboard>Settings.
 - Adds a User Profile page which saves the changes in Wordpress and TNG database
 - Adds an enhanced Password-Reset module which checks for the presence of email of registered user.